Privacy Policy

 3. What data we process

 When you access the site, the following technical data is processed: the requesting device's IP address, date and time of the request, the requested path, HTTP status code, bytes transferred, referrer (if sent by your browser) and the User-Agent string.
 The site sets no cookies, loads no client-side analytics or advertising trackers, and creates no user profiles.
-No registration is offered; no personal form data is processed.
+Comments and helpful votes use a browser-local pseudonymous identity stored in localStorage (random user id and secret).
+If you post a comment, PatchFlux stores the display name, comment text, related news item, timestamps, moderation status, and a hash of the browser-local secret.
+If you mark an article as helpful, PatchFlux stores the related news item, pseudonymous user id, vote status, and timestamps.
+No email address, password, IP address, or device fingerprint is stored by the comment or vote system.
+In addition, the site stores a purely aggregate visit counter (today / all time) without saving IP addresses or personal profiles.

 4. Legal bases and purposes